delapuente/gitincouples/bob.md

 The `-f` option means `force` and it is a very dangerous option when working with collaborators.
 As you are the only contributor to this branch, there is no danger but, please, be careful.

-_Ask Alice for review._
+_Wait here and ask Alice to continue at section 11._

-14. Some clean up
+1. Some clean up
 -----------------

 Wow Bob, a lot of things has happened today.
 Let's do some clean up before finish.